 French foreign minister visits Lebanon in show of support

-Lebanese Prime Minister Saad Hariri, right, meets with French Foreign Minister Jean-Marc Ayrault at the Government House in downtown Beirut, Lebanon, Thursday, Dec.
+French Foreign Minister Jean-Marc Ayrault, arrives to meets with Lebanese Prime Minister Saad Hariri, at the Government House in downtown Beirut, Lebanon, Thursday, Dec.
 22, 2016.
 Ayrault is in Beirut to meet with Lebanese officials.

 Comments